Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Three or More Players

 Note that the proof of Theorem \ref{thm.random} makes crucial use of the fact that there are at least three players.
-Indeed, the OR model satisfies the MeI and AgI assumptions when $k=2$, and we have examples in the OR model for which the random greedy algorithm is not strategyproof.
-Thus, for the case $k=2$, it is necessary to develop a novel strategyproof mechanism (such as the one we present in our paper).
+Indeed, in Appendix \ref{sec.examples.appendix} we give an example satisfing the MeI and AgI assumptions for which the random greedy algorithm is not strategyproof for two players.